- In Action

 Maritime and Port Authority of Singapore

 The Maritime and Port Authority of Singapore (MPA) is the national authority responsible for regulating and controlling oil spill response operations within Singapore territorial waters.
 Pollution response is directed from the Port Master's Department with a senior officer assuming the role of On-Scene Commander.
-MPA responds to spills using resources from the oil industry and oil response companies.
 Under the regulations made under the Prevention of Pollution of the Sea Act, the MPA can call upon equipment, materials and manpower held by the various oil companies and other private enterprises operating in Singapore.
-If oil impacts the shore cleanup responsibility rests with the Ministry of the Environment (Environmental Health Department) who would provide the necessary manpower and logistic support.
+If oil impacts the shore cleanup responsibility rests with the National Environment Agency (NEA), a statutory board under the Ministry of the Environment and Water Resources, which would provide the necessary manpower and logistic support.

-In September 2007 the MPA signed a Memorandum of Understanding with ITOPF.
-The MoU sets out agreed rates for vessels and equipment deployed by MPA in the event of a spill from a vessel insured by the International Group of P & I Clubs (see www.mpa.gov.sg/circulars_and_notices/pdfs/pc07-06.pdf).
-When ITOPF is asked to attend a spill in Singapore waters, ITOPF's Technical Adviser would usually be invited to sit with the MPA's Emergency Operations Committee (EOC) to offer advice and assistance in relation to the particular circumstances of the incident.
+In 2007 the MPA signed a Memorandum of Understanding with ITOPF, which was renewed in 2013 and 2017.
+This sets out agreed rates for vessels and equipment deployed by MPA in the event of a spill from a vessel insured by the International Group of P & I Clubs.
+When ITOPF is asked to attend a spill in Singapore waters, ITOPF's Technical Adviser would usually be invited to sit with the MPA's Emergency Operations Committee to offer advice and assistance in relation to the particular circumstances of the incident.

 The policy is to use dispersants as the primary response where practical and where the advantages in terms of environmental protection outweigh the disadvantages of cost and ecological damage.
-In addition booms and skimmers are used to protect key resources.
+Dispersants must be approved for use by the MPA and a dispersant list and further information is provided on their website.
+In addition, booms and skimmers are used to protect key resources.
 Dispersants are also used to clean beaches once bulk oil has been removed manually.
-Dispersants must be approved for use by the MPA.

-Operating oil companies are required to hold minimum stocks of oil combating equipment which can be called upon by the MPA when required.
+Operating oil companies are required to hold minimum stocks of oil combating equipment which can be called upon by the MPA.
 These stocks include dispersants, spraying vessels, knapsack sprayers, dispensing pumps, booms, skimmers and portable communication sets.

 Singapore Oil Spill Response Centre (SOSRC) is a private oil spill clean up company.
 It maintains a stockpile of anti-pollution equipment, including dispersants.
 The Petroleum Association of Japan (PAJ) has sited a small stockpile of response equipment with SOSRC, comprising heavy oil skimmers, booms and portable storage tanks.

-Oil Spill Response, an oil industry spill response cooperative, has established a large stockpile of air-transportable equipment designed to combat spills in the Asia-Pacific region, creating a waterborne response capability for the Malacca and Singapore Straits.
-This equipment includes aerial spraying systems, two dedicated pollution combating catamarans and containment & recovery packages for offshore and inshore response.
+Oil Spill Response Limited (OSRL), an oil industry spill response cooperative, has established a large stockpile of air-transportable equipment at Loyang designed to combat spills in the Asia-Pacific region, This equipment includes aerial spraying systems, two dedicated pollution combating catamarans and containment & recovery packages for offshore and inshore response.